BrokenShell/MonkeyScope/README.md

 ### Installation may require the following:
-- Python 3.6 or later with dev tools (setuptools, pip, etc.)
+- Python 3.7 or later with dev tools (setuptools, pip, etc.)
 - Cython: Bridge from C/C++ to Python.
-- Modern C++17 compiler and Standard Library.
+- Modern C++ compiler and Standard Library.
 Clang or GCC.

 ---